-Prescription drug abuse: There is help
+Drug addiction: There is help

 - Treatment options should be tailored to fit an individual's needs, experts say

-(CNN)Facing the reality that "I need help" and knowing where to actually get it are crucial initial steps for anyone battling prescription drug addiction.
+(CNN)Facing the reality that "I need help" and knowing where to actually get it are crucial initial steps for anyone battling prescription and illegal drug addiction.
 The process to recovery can be one ridden with pain, denial and shame.

-If you search on the Internet for "Where to get help for prescription drug abuse?" search results are in the millions.
+If you search on the Internet for "Where to get help for drug abuse?" search results are in the millions.
 Trying to find the best treatment options for yourself or a loved one can be overwhelming.
 But it is not impossible.

 Death from prescription opioid overdose has quadrupled since 1999, according to the Centers for Disease Control and Prevention.
-In 2015 more than 15,000 people died from overdoses.
-Emergency departments across the country treat more than 1,000 people each day for abusing prescription opioids.
+From 2000 to 2015, more than half a million people died of drug overdoses, the opioid commission reported, and opioids account for the majority of those deaths.

 The Substance Abuse and Mental Health Services Administration estimates that in 2014, about 15 million people in the United States older than 12 were non-medical users of pain relievers.
 On the agency's website, it offers a behavioral health treatment services locator where individuals can type in their ZIP code and get directions to treatment centers in their community.